The Burrow: Protected by Evil, Vanquished by Love

-In GoF, Voldemort reminds his Death Eaters of his ultimate goal: “to conquer death.”
+In Harry Potter and the Goblet of Fire, Voldemort reminds his Death Eaters of his ultimate goal: to conquer death.
 To that end, he must have put some kind of protection on himself to prevent even a curse as powerful as Avada Kedavra from killing him.
 But what is this protection?
 What is powerful enough to give a man immortality?
 The way I see it, Voldemort must have used some kind of ancient magic involving pure evil to accomplish this task.
 Consider that if it is possible for something as purely good as Lily’s selfless love to invoke a mysterious ancient magic that protected baby Harry from death, then it is quite possible that a similarly mysterious ancient magic involving pure evil would have been enough to keep Voldemort alive – but barely.

 Voldemort must have done several things (or at least attempted several things) in his effort to protect himself from death.
 I think this was a goal of his long before he found out about the prophecy.
 In fact, I think this is what he was doing in the years between his final year at Hogwarts and his ascent to power.
-Bear in mind that things like drinking unicorn blood causes one to lead a “half-life, a cursed life” as Ronan informed us in PS/SS.
-Consider how many curses and how much dark magic Voldemort has probably subjected himself to in his quest for immortality.
-He seems to have tried so many different methods of becoming immortal and delved so deeply into the Dark Arts that, as Dumbledore says at the end of CoS, “when he resurfaced as Lord Voldemort, he was barely recognizable.”
+Bear in mind that things like drinking unicorn blood cause one to lead “a half-life, a cursed life” as Ronan informs us in Harry Potter and the Sorcerer’s Stone.
+Consider how many curses and how much Dark Magic Voldemort has probably subjected himself to in his quest for immortality.
+He seems to have tried so many different methods of becoming immortal and delved so deeply into the Dark Arts that, as Dumbledore says at the end of Harry Potter and the Chamber of Secrets, “When he resurfaced as Lord Voldemort, he was barely recognizable.”

 Now that we’ve settled the matter of why he didn’t die before, the question becomes: how is Harry supposed to vanquish someone who can’t die?

 One would think, based on the prophecy, that Harry’s Avada Kedavra would be able to kill Voldemort.
 I wonder, however, if any killing curse is enough to kill Voldemort; his own rebounded curse certainly didn’t do the job.
 For that matter, would Harry even be capable of producing a real killing curse?
-It is not in Harry’s nature to kill – recall the moment in PoA when Harry almost kills Sirius, but in the end doesn’t go through with it.
-Recall also that Bellatrix Lestrange informed us in OotP that to produce a proper Cruciatus Curse, you have to really want to cause pain.
+It is not in Harry’s nature to kill – recall the moment in Harry Potter and the Prisoner of Azkaban when Harry almost kills Sirius but in the end, doesn’t go through with it.
+Recall also that Bellatrix Lestrange informs us in Harry Potter and the Order of the Phoenix that to produce a proper Cruciatus Curse, you have to really want to cause pain.
 You have to enjoy it.
 In short, it has to be an act of pure evil.
 I wonder if the other two Unforgivable Curses would work in the same way.
 Whether Harry is acting out of bravery, a responsibility to defeat Voldemort for the sake of the rest of the wizarding world, or even a desire to avenge the death of his parents – none of these motives would be evil enough to produce a real killing curse, much less one powerful enough to destroy Voldemort.